AbhigyaKrishna/overlay-x11/README.md

 ### Running

-If using the systemd service (recommended), the overlay starts automatically on login.
+If using the systemd service (recommended), the overlay starts automatically on login with full stealth enabled.

 To run manually: